zeroc-ice/ice-demos/js/README.md

 ```

 This command builds the Slice-to-JavaScript compiler (`slice2js`) from
-source and requires a supported C++ compiler.
+source and requires a C++ compiler such as Visual Studio 2015.

 Now use gulp to build the demos: